treii28/grampsdb/readme.md

 The data is extracted in the python script and returned as json. (unpickle.py will accept either a base64 encoded string of the blob_data on the command line or can have the raw byte binary data injected via stdin)  The resulting json data is then mapped to key/value pairs.

 The call to python can be slow, so the code includes a 'caching' layer for extracting the blob data that checks a sha1 string stored with the cached entry to validate if the blob data has changed.
-A Seeder class is included to build a full cache of all records to speed up the library when you run it prior to use.
+A Seeder class is included to build a full cache of all records to speed up the library if run it prior to use.
 Cached entries included the unpickled data stored as a json string. (unmapped)

 ```bash
     # initialize the Unpicklecache table